actnf10w/AndroidKitKatUTM/README.md

 Step 11: Choose reboot and then eject the iso.(press the 💿 icon, tap your attached iso and eject it)

 Step 12: Hightlight the option “Android-x86 4.4-r1” and boot it, and be welcomed by the setup wizard!
 Installation successful!
+# Extra
+1, Change resolution especially for iPhones
+Go to the Terminal Emulator app in the VM and type ‘su’ and grant superuser rights->type ‘wm size 720x1280’ to change the resolution and make it fit the iPhone screen->